Charlie Nyce

-Charles Reiff Nyce (born Charles Reiff Nice) (July 1, 1870 – May 9, 1908) was a professional baseball player.
+Charles Reiff Nyce (born Charles Reiff Nice) (July 1, 1870 – May 9, 1908) was an American professional baseball player.
 He played in nine games in Major League Baseball for the Boston Beaneaters of the National League during the 1895 season as a shortstop.

 Prior to his major league stint, he played from 1892-94 in the Pennsylvania State League and after he left the Beaneaters, he played from 1895–1900 in the minors, with stops in the New England League, Western League, Eastern League, Atlantic League and Connecticut State League.